 First off, we really like the subscription model that Bungies is offering.
 It’s so nice to get a little surprise in the mail every month, and if there’s one thing the cloth diaper community loves to talk about it’s “fluff mail.”

-As for the price, considering the quality of the pocket diaper, and the fact that each one comes with both a three-layer hemp and four-layer bamboo insert, the price simply can’t be beat.
+As for the price, considering the quality of the pocket diaper, and the fact that each one comes with both three-layer hemp and four-layer bamboo insert, the price simply can’t be beaten.

-Currently, as of the time this article is published, option one gets you a Bungies pocket diaper, and the two-pocket wet bag for just $24.99 Option two gets you one seasonally inspired diaper and another coordinating solid diaperwith four natural fiber insert for just $29.99.
+Currently, as of the time this article is published, option one gets you a Bungies pocket diaper, and the two-pocket wet bag for just $24.99 Option two gets you one seasonally inspired diaper and another coordinating solid diaper with four natural fiber inserts for just $29.99.

 AND because you’re reading this review now, you’re going to get an additional 15% off your first order with the special coupon code Bungies has given our readers (not an affiliate code, they are just awesome): CDFB15.
 That drops the prices down to just $ and $ respectively.